-${\bf addFollowOnFn}\ (\textit{fn: Callable}, args, kwargs) \ \to {\bf toil.job.FunctionWrappingJob}\ Add\ a\ function\ as\ a\ follow-on\ job.$ addChildJobFn (fn: Callable, \args, \\kwargs) $\rightarrow$ toil.job.FunctionWrappingJob Add a job function as a child job.

-Parameters fn - Function to be run as a follow-on job with \args and \\kwargs as arguments to this function.
+- addFollowOnFn (fn: Callable, \args, \\kwargs) $\rightarrow$ toil.job.FunctionWrappingJob Add a function as a follow-on job. - Parameters fn Function to be run as a follow-on job with \args and \\kwargs as arguments to this function.
 See toil.job.FunctionWrappingJob for reserved keyword arguments used to specify resource requirements.